Kidev/install-qt-action/README.md

 # `install-qt-action`

 > [!CAUTION]
-> This whole repository is used for testing and to push PRs
+> This whole repository is used for testing and to push [THIS PR](https://github.com/jurplel/install-qt-action/pull/272)
 > **It is not guaranteed to work or to be stable**
 > Only the version `v4.5.0` is *guaranteed* stable right now
 > Use other versions at your own risk